 Collect agreement of the Stripe Services Agreement once again Custom only

-If you enable a Custom account to change its verified Tax ID from your product, you must add a section to make it clear that the account agrees once again to the Stripe Services Agreement (SSA), and that the account associated with the original TIN agrees to transfer ownership of the account and its balances to the updated account owner (associated with the updated TIN).
+If you enable a Custom account to update its verified Tax ID from your product, you must add a section to make it clear that the account agrees once again to the Stripe Services Agreement (SSA).
+You must also make it clear that the account associated with the original TIN agrees to transfer ownership of the account and its balances to the updated account owner (associated with the updated TIN).

 One way to achieve this is by including a clear reference and link to the agreement language below, then documenting that the account agrees using the update account API: